VeloxQ: A Fast and Efficient QUBO Solver: Bound functions used in B B methods

 \textbf{Bound function for B\&B.} For the complete Ising problem $(J, h)$, the heuristic score can be computed as:

 In the context of B\&B, the bound function is supposed to estimate the optimal energy of a remaining subproblem.
-For a subset of spins $U \subseteq \{1, \ldots, n\}$, let $\widetilde{U} = \{1, \ldots, n\} \setminus U\}$.
+For a subset of spins $U \subseteq \{1, \ldots, n\}$, let $\widetilde{U} = \{1, \ldots, n\} \setminus U$.
 Then:

 where $J_{\widetilde{U} \times \widetilde{U}}$ and $h_{\widetilde{U}}$ represent the reduced matrices and vectors for the remaining subtrees in the search process.
-This approach involves solving a linear system, which can be practically implemented with batches of states through matrix factorization techniques, such as Cholesky decomposition, chosen based on the sparsity of the $\widetilde{J}$ matrix.
-Additionally, determining the shift parameter dd requires computing the minimum eigenvalues of the matrix.
-In our simulations, we employ ARPACK-inspired algorithms \cite{Lehoucq1998}, adapted for the CUBLAS framework, to ensure efficient computation.
-Alternative methods, tailored to specific runtime environments, include making this approach feasible for quantum computing applications \cite{Brand2022}.
+This approach involves solving a linear system, which can be implemented in batches of states through matrix factorization techniques, such as Cholesky decomposition, chosen based on the sparsity of the $\widetilde{J}$ matrix.
+Additionally, determining the shift parameter \(d\) requires computing the minimum eigenvalue of the matrix.
+In our simulations, we employ ARPACK-inspired algorithms~\cite{Lehoucq1998}, adapted for the CUBLAS framework, to ensure efficient computation.
+Alternative methods tailored to specific runtime environments can make this approach feasible for quantum computing applications~\cite{Brand2022}.